In this training video we explain how to use the ReDesign rub-on transfers.

 Are there different sizes?

-We have three different sizes in our rub-on transfers.
+We have two different sizes in our rub-on transfers.

 Extra-large transfers - these are mostly extra-large designs that work well across the front of a chest of drawers or larger piece of furniture.
 These normally come in six panels that join together.